 Held in November, the Thanksgiving "Feed-A-Family" food drive collects non-perishable donations for Child & Family, the Dr. Martin Luther King Jr. Community Center, the Refugee Dream Center, Saint Vincent's and the Salvation Army.
 All offices, departments, clubs, sports teams, campus houses, classes and organizations, along with any students who want to form a team on their own, are invited to participate.

 The Angel Tree program benefits children in need through Child & Family, Community Baptist Church, the Confetti Foundation, the Dr. Martin Luther King Jr. Community Center, the Salvation Army, the Women's Resource Center and the Tashirat Orphanage in Mexico.
 Tags on the Angel Trees list a child's name, age and wish.
 Donors are asked to choose a tag, purchase a gift and return it to the Office of Community Service.
 Trees are placed in McAuley Hall, McKillop Library, Mercy Center for Spiritual Life, Miley Hall, O'Hare Academic Building, Rodgers Recreation Center, Wakehurst and the Center for Adult Education in Warwick.
-The 2016 donation drive will run through Dec.
-15.

 Better World Books